praveens-git-bit/techconnect/exercise4.md

    ![task-3.1.2.png](media/labMedia/exercise5_1.3.1.png)

-4. Browse to the fabricnotebooks folder in your VM  by following the path C:\LabFiles\02_lab\artifacts\fabricnotebooks, and then select **Build ML models and experiments using Copilot for Data Science in Fabric** notebook.
+4. Browse to the fabricnotebooks folder in your VM  by following the path C:\LabFiles\techconnect\artifacts\fabricnotebooks, and then select **Build ML models and experiments using Copilot for Data Science in Fabric** notebook.

 5. Click on the **Open** button.